SomnathS09/champsim/README.md

 You can find the trace under the [SPEC traces](https://dpc3.compas.cs.stonybrook.edu/champsim-traces/speccpu/).

-After downloading, create a folder named `dp3_traces` and move the trace file there.
+After downloading, create a folder named `dp3_traces` and move the downloaded trace archieve there.

 ### 3. Build ChampSim
 Navigate to the main directory and build ChampSim using the following command: